wangpeng1994/builder-webpack/README.md

   },
 ```

-You can consult the `./node_modules/xiaofeng-builder-webpack/test/smoke/template` directory for an example of project structure.
+You can consult the `./node_modules/xiaofeng-builder-webpack/test/smoke/template` directory for an example of the project structure.